Avik9/Dynamic-Memory-Allocator/README.md

 A wilderness block is inserted in the last free list; all other blocks must be inserted in lists before the last.

-Note that blocks in a free list must **not** be marked as allocated, and they must have a valid footer with contents identical to the block header.
+Note that blocks in a free list are **not** be marked as allocated, and they must have a valid footer with contents identical to the block header.

 # Notes on sf_realloc

-When implementing your `sf_realloc` function, you must first verify that the pointer and size parameters passed to your function are valid.
+When implementing the `sf_realloc` function, it must first verify that the pointer and size parameters passed to the function are valid.
 The criteria for pointer validity are the same as those described in the 'Notes on sf_free' section above.
 If the pointer is valid but the size parameter is 0, free the block and return `NULL`.